JarWarren/Joystick/README.md

 ### Installation
 1. Drag and drop both Swift files into your project.
-2. Add a `UIImageView` to your storyboard and sublcass it as a `Joystick`.
+2. Add a `UIImageView` to your storyboard and subclass it as a `Joystick`.
 3. Check the box that says `User Interaction Enabled`.
 (Or set `isUserInteractionEnabled = true` in Swift).
 4. Create an outlet and in `viewDidLoad()`, set your ViewController as the joystick's delegate.
 5. Conform to `JoystickDelegate`.